Tips for chairing meetings

 - Set a specific meeting outcome

-Ensuring you as the chair, and the meeting participants have a clear outcome for the meeting will bring clarity, purpose and a measure of success to the participants and avoid potentially wasted time.
-Try our handy meeting preparation checklist to ensure you have all arrangements in place.
+Ensuring you as the chair, and the meeting participants, have a clear outcome for the meeting will bring clarity and purpose.
+It will also add a measure of success to the participants and avoid wasted time.

 - Circulate an agenda in advance of the meeting